Preface

 Accessibility concerns

-Remediating an inaccessible PDF can be a complex (and often mind-numbingly tedious) process that requires a solid grasp on the semantics and hierarchy of tags.
-While Acrobat offers a handful of accessibility tools such as the auto-tagger and a validator, fixing the issues these tools uncover is likely to require some expertise.
+Remediating an inaccessible PDF is often a complex (and mind-numbingly tedious) process that requires a solid grasp on its semantics and the proper hierarchy of tags.
+While Acrobat does provide a handful of tools like the auto-tagger and a validator, fixing the issues the tools uncover is going to require some expertise.

-Even with these skillsets, the hierarchy of basic elements like lists and links are not intuitive and differs from other markup languages like HTML.
-There's a scarcity of resources available on the topic of tags outside of the complex syntax guides.
+Even with the knowhow and the skillset, the hierarchy of basic elements like lists and links are not intuitive and differ from other similar markup languages like HTML.

 Limited customization

-You generally can't open a PDF and quickly modify it to suit your needs or preferences — by design, the format ensures consistency and conformity, regardless of the platform or device.
+In general terms, you can't really open a PDF and quickly modify it to suit your needs or preferences, and this is by design.
+The format offers consistency and conformity, regardless of the platform or device its viewed on.

-In HTML, a common practice for users suffering from heavy dyslexia is to replace or alter font stacks to increase legibility.
-While some PDF readers do allow some level of PDF customization, the options are generally limited and can cause reflow and other layout issues.
+A practice I've seen from users with dyslexia is to replace or alter font stacks to increase legibility.
+This is easily done in most browsers and while some PDF readers do allow that level of customization, the options are generally limited and can cause reflow and layout issues.

 Poor mobile experience